chaiguolong/.vim/bundle/YouCompleteMe/README.md

 This command shows the full diagnostic text when the user's cursor is on the line with the diagnostic.

+An options argument can be passed.
+If the argument is `popup` the diagnostic text will be displayed in a popup at the cursor position.

+If you prefer the detailed diagnostic to always be shown in a popup, then `let g:ycm_show_detailed_diag_in_popup=1`.

 ### The `:YcmDebugInfo` command

 This will print out various debug information for the current file.
 Useful to